-Long before there were classrooms, chalkboards, pencils and erasers, the People of the Oneida Nation were effectively teaching their children through stories.
+Long before there were classrooms, chalkboards, pencils and erasers, the People of the Oneida Indian Nation were effectively teaching their children through stories.
 These tales are rich with lyricism and life lessons.

 Keller George, Wolf Clan Representative to the Nation’s Council, shares the following legend he recalls from his childhood about the gift of sacred tobacco.

 Many, many winters ago, a band of Haudenosaunee were camped along a river.
 One day, as the people were working, they paused when they heard an unfamiliar sound coming from the river.
 Rushing to the river’s edge, the people strained to see what was making the noise, which at one moment sounded like a howling animal and another like people chanting.

 Suddenly, a booming voice echoed from the river just as a canoe appeared filled with odd beings.
 The occupants of the canoe, who were dressed in the style of medicine men, were beating a large kettle drum and chanting a strange song.